GrapeshotGames/AtlasMapViewer/README.md

     "RedisPassword": "foobared",
 }
 ```
+Note: The config.json stays relative to binary path.

 ### Web App
 The client file "www/config.js" holds some cluster specific information like the grid size.